RenePingen/collegeitinfra/README.md

 This repository contains lab examples for IT infrastructure lectures on virtualization and cloud.
 The content will be handled in more detail in the lectures.
 This manual consist of two parts: reading material and hands-on lab.
 The reading material and labs help in understanding the concepts of virtualization and container technology.

 ## Reading material
-Read through the following page to get an understanding of virtualisation and container technology: https://www.freecodecamp.org/news/docker-simplified-96639a35ff36/ ( this second link already contains some practical examples)
+Read through the following page to get a basic understanding of virtualisation and container technology: https://www.freecodecamp.org/news/docker-simplified-96639a35ff36/ ( this second link already contains some practical examples)

+Note: this will be explained in the coming lectures in more detail, so do not worry if you do not yet fully grasp the concepts.

 ## Lab excercises
 Based on the instructions in the second link you can choose to use play-with-docker (https://labs.play-with-docker.com/) or install docker on your own computer.